End-to-end flow

 banksarray ({ "banks": [] }). -

-Accepted Card Authorization requests (optional, recommended): transactions sent individually in real time as the bank authorizes the payment.
+Real-time sharing (optional, recommended): transactions sent individually in real time as the bank authorizes the payment.
 Paylead can then emit

 POST /consumers/{consumer_id}/transactions.
 Historical sharing uses its own endpoint, POST /consumers/{consumer_id}/transactions/history.Push vs Pull.
 By default, the Program pushes through the Transaction Hub.
 The Transaction Fetch Hub is the alternative where Paylead pulls: a bespoke, per-bank service scoped during the build phase of the integration.
 The three flows above apply in either mechanism.